ISISComputingGroup/ibex_developers_manual/Decision-Log.md

    - Present: Dom, Tom, Freddie, John
    - 19/05/2020

 16. Genie_python should be kept 2/3 compatible until the block server is converted to python 3 in case it uses it.
-After this the decision should be revisted to see if we can go purely 3.
+After this the decision should be revisited to see if we can go purely 3.
    - Present: Dom, Freddie, John
    - 27/05/2020